-Welcome to my pages on folklore, poetry, storytelling, and Yocom Family genealogy– illustrated by many of my photographs.
+Welcome to my pages on folklore, poetry, storytelling, and Yocom Family genealogy–

 A folklorist and poet, I’m pleased to share with you my book of erasure poems — ALL KINDS OF FUR.
 Published by Deerbrook Editions, these poems offer a new vision of Jakob and Wilhelm Grimm’s controversial tale “Allerleirauh” (“All Kinds Of Fur”), a lesser-known version of “Cinderella” that opens with incest.
 Erasing the Grimms’ words to reveal a young woman’s story of her journey to a new, full life, I ask, What would All Kinds Of Fur say if she could tell her own story?